GaloisInc/ghc-srcspan-plugin/examples/blog.md

 ## Finding interesting expressions

 Since our goal is locations with statement-level granularity, we'll consider any expression with type `Imp a` interesting.
-Encoding this as a predicate on Core expressions is straightforward, we just use `splitTyConApp_maybe` and check if the type constructor is `Imp`.
+Encoding this as a predicate on Core expressions is straightforward, we'll just use `splitTyConApp_maybe` and check if the type constructor is `Imp`.

 ```haskell
 isInteresting :: CoreExpr -> Bool